ECB's Coeure rejects calls to revamp bonds-for-cash scheme

 But aggressive ECB purchases and stricter EU rules are making such debt scarce.
 Investors have paid record rates to borrow paper at key junctures, such as the ends of quarters and years, ends, to avoid being put into default for failing to come up with collateral in time.

-This has left the ECB facing calls to lend more of the government debt it has bought of part of its 2.3 trillion-euro stimulus program.
+This has left the ECB facing calls to lend more of the government debt it has bought of part of its 2.3 trillion-euro stimulus programme.

 The ECB and the euro zone's national central banks received cash worth 18.1 billion euros on an average April day in return for the bonds they had lent out, less than half the scheme's maximum size of 50 billion euros.